KunChen1110/SheetHero/dataset/Readme.md

 ### Prompt
 Check for missing data in the file
 ### Output
-Missing data on line 3 col 1
+Missing data on line 3 col B
 ### Testing
 Missing Data